Jane Wilson studies paranormal events, after-death communications, and the possibility that human consciousness may

 We can certainly suspect mental illness as the source of Maurice's strange behavior and ultimate demise, however, many witnesses attest to paranormal occurrences surrounding Maurice's existence in the last years of his life.
 Did his childhood prayers for strength and salvation inadvertently make a pact with the demonic?
 Was his extraordinarily cruel father involved in the occult?
 What was it that occurred in the barn that night in which Maurice was forced to participate?

-Maurice's story qualifies with three of the requisite signs of demonic possession, and in fact a Catholic sanctioned exorcism ultimately occured.
+Maurice's story qualifies with three of the requisite signs of demonic possession, and in fact, a Catholic sanctioned exorcism ultimately occurred.

 - Maurice possessed superhuman physical strength